awsdocs/ec2-image-builder-user-guide/doc_source/create-components-cli.md

 To build a component, you must provide a YAML application component document, which represents the phases and steps to create the component\.

-**Create a YAML component document**
+The examples that we use in this section create a build component that calls the `UpdateOS` action module in the AWSTOE component management application to update the operating system\.
+For more information about the `UpdateOS` action module, see [UpdateOS](toe-action-modules.md#action-modules-updateos)\.

+**Note**
+Component types in Image Builder are based on the pipeline workflow, corresponding to the *build* and *test* stages in the build process\.
+Image Builder determines the component type by the phase name in your component document, as follows:
+**Build** – This component type includes phases that are named `build` and `validate`\.
+**Test** – This component type includes one phase, named `test`\.
+If your component document includes multiple phases, and one is named `test`, the imagebuilder create\-component command will fail\.
+For more information about how Image Builder uses stages and phases to manage component workflow in its build process, see [Manage components with AWSTOE](manage-components.md)\.

 To create a YAML application component document for a sample application, follow the steps that are shown in the tab that matches your image operating system\.
-The example document calls the `UpdateOS` action module in the AWSTOE component management application to update the operating system\.
-For more information about the `UpdateOS` action module, see [UpdateOS](toe-action-modules.md#action-modules-updateos)\.

 ------
 #### [ Linux ]